gomods/athens/PHILOSOPHY.md

 # Guiding Principles

 This is the TL;DR of the whole document!
-The Athens project has guiding principles:
+The Athens project has a few guiding principles:

 - Be nice to each other
 - Make development & testing easy